Stradford v. Wetzel, No. 16-cv-2064 (E.D. Pa. 2021)

 Plaintiffs brought suit, alleging that the practice violated Equal Protection.

-Holding: Federal trial court in the Eastern District of Pennsylvania held that Pennsylvania’s practice of considering community sensitivity was not rationally related to a legitimate state interest, and thus it violated Equal Protection.
+The federal trial court in the Eastern District of Pennsylvania held that Pennsylvania’s practice of considering community sensitivity was not rationally related to a legitimate state interest, and thus it violated Equal Protection.
+Defendants appealed.